guardian/gateway/docs/okta/web-apps-integration-guide.md

 # Web apps integration with Okta

-This is all subject to change following the outcomes of the spike work in web application migration.

 ## Context

 We're moving to use the [OAuth 2.0 Authorization Framework](https://www.rfc-editor.org/rfc/rfc6749) and the [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) (OIDC) protocol for authentication and authorisation.
 This is a standardised way of authenticating readers and authorising them to access resources.
 It is used by many other companies, including Google, Facebook, Twitter, Microsoft, and Amazon.